Cut-and-Come-Again Lettuce Sampler

 If enough space is available, or just to confuse pests, I sometimes skip the cut-and-come-again routine in favor of harvest, hoe, rake, and reseed.
 I harvest the young plants, roots and all, stir the soil up with a stirrup hoe, rake the bed flat, and sow fresh seed.

 Keep the soil rich

 Lettuce will grow, if not thrive, in less than ideal soil, but one thing it must have is water, about an inch per week.
 Drip irrigation puts water only where a plant needs it.
-Overhead watering wastes a lot of water, and at the wrong time, such as late in the day or in hot, muggy weather, encourages fungal diseases.
+Overhead watering wastes a lot of water, and at the wrong time—such as late in the day or in hot, muggy weather—it encourages fungal diseases.

 Slugs love lettuce as much as I do, but luckily they seem to prefer beer.
 A few saucers of stale beer help them drown their sorrows and themselves.
 I tried sugar water once, which worked, but my bees liked it even more than the slugs did.

 Cutworms can be a hassle, but usually they won’t do too much damage to a fairly dense band of plants.
 Untilled soil can harbor cutworms, so I till my beds in spring while the weather is still cold enough to kill overwintered cutworm pupae and eggs.
 If cutworms become a real problem, I add parasitic nematodes to the soil about a week before planting.